patlod/bulb-ajana/README.md

 1. The troubles that come from expectations in work speed in the software development process as a single individual where you have to constantly ping pong your own thougths.
 2. The need for a prototype to test the idea for a bigger vision.

+Next to the two points just mentioned above the following can also be named as intentions of the project:
+3. Warm myself up in programming for a bigger project & potential business idea, after I had spent a year on developing hardware & working with flight controller software.
+4. Create a software portfolio project
+5. Practice my passion for working with all kinds of technology that orignated from the web technology domain.
+6. Create a tool I needed myself, exactly as I needed to.
+6. Fun.

+## Usage
+Bulb works based on projects, in each project you document your notes, and each project can have one project graph.

+Data is stored as JSON format in file databases which can be stored anywhere on your computer.
+This introduces the following advantages:
+1. If you have a project of any kind you can conveniently store all your note data within the specific project.
+And thus have your data all together.
+2. You can directly access and modify your data also without your notes application.

+The only disadvantage: If you violate or destroy the JSON format of your database file, Bulb will not be able to process it..

+### TODO